OpenTranslationBible/open-bible/en-GB/02.Exodus/md/exodus-02.md

 They replied, “An Egyptian rescued us from the shepherds; he even drew water for us and watered the flock.”

 ## Exodus 2:20
 “Where is he?”
 Reuel asked his daughters.
 “Why did you leave him?
-Invite him to have something to eat.”
+Invite him to join us for a meal.”

 ## Exodus 2:21
-Moses agreed to stay with the man, who gave his daughter Zipporah to Moses in marriage.
+Moses agreed to stay with the man, who gave his daughter Zipporah to Moses as his wife.

 ## Exodus 2:22
-Zipporah gave birth to a son, and Moses named him Gershom, saying, “I have become a foreigner in a foreign land.”
+Zipporah gave birth to a son, and Moses named him Gershom, saying, “I have become a sojourner in a foreign land.”

 ## Exodus 2:23
 During that long period, the king of Egypt died.
 The Israelites groaned under their bondage and cried out, and their cry for help because of their slavery reached God.

 ## Exodus 2:24
-God heard their groaning and remembered His covenant with Abraham, Isaac, and Jacob.
+God heard their groaning and was mindful of His covenant with Abraham, Isaac, and Jacob.

 ## Exodus 2:25
 God looked on the Israelites and took notice of them.